torchbox/rca-wagtail-2019/docs/upgrading.md

 How to test:

 - Fill out and submit the form as a user from the UK (integrates to Mailchimp)
-- Fill out and submit the form as a user from outise the UK (integrates to QS)
+- Fill out and submit the form as a user from outside the UK (integrates to QS)
 - Confirm that the submission object is created in the admin view
 - Confirm you can delete the submission(s) invidually and by bulk